Tourism in South Korea

 Revenues in tourism

 In 1995, tourism revenues amounted to 6.67 billion USD, or about 1.2 percent of the gross national product.
 This corresponded to about 3.75 million tourists at that time and roughly 1,777 USD per person.
-Within 23 years, the country's dependence on tourism has increased slightly.
+Within 23 years, the country's dependence on tourism has decreased slightly.
 In the last year of the survey, the revenue now amounts to 19.86 billion USD, accounting for 1.2 percent of the gross national product.
 Each visitor now spends an average of 1,294 USD for his holiday in South Korea.

 All data for South Korea in detail